AleksaC/personal-ansible/README.md

 This repository contains ansible playbook for installing most of the programs I use on my personal machine.
 I use Ubuntu 20.04, but most of the roles here should work on other versions with little to no modification.
-To see which programs are installed look inside the roles directory as most of the programs are installed in a separate role and the ones that are not are either indispensible (like git, curl etc.) or mostly insignificant.

 ## Usage
-You can install everything with a single command on a clean install:
+To install everything with a single command:
 ```shell script
 wget -O - "https://raw.githubusercontent.com/AleksaC/personal-ansible/master/run.sh" | bash
 ```
-To only run the playbook use:
+If you want to set up ansible yourself and only run the playbook use:
 ```shell script
 ansible-playbook main.yml -K
 ```